HITS-MCM/MD-IFP/README.md

 ### II. __IFP_generation_examples_TRAJ.ipynb:__

-generation and analysis of  IFPs for plain MD simulations and RAMD trajectories for Muscarinic Receptor M2 in a membrane in this example Trajectories.py is used for pre-processing trajectories and  IFP_generation.py for computing IFPs
+Generation and analysis of IFPs for conventional MD simulations and for RAMD trajectories for Muscarinic Receptor M2 in a membrane.
+In this example,  Trajectories.py is used for pre-processing trajectories and IFP_generation.py is used for computing IFPs
    1. Computing IFPs for system equilibration trajectory (dcd format)
    3. Computing IFPs for ligand dissociation trajectories (dcd format)

 ### III. __IFP_generation_examples_Analysis.ipynb:__

-This example shows how RAMD dissociation trajectories can be analyzed usinf pre-generated IFP database
+This example shows how RAMD dissociation trajectories can be analyzed using pre-generated IFP databases
 ![HSP90](/images/cluster-traj.png)
-*This plot illustrates ligand dissociation pathways in a graph representation*
+*This plot illustrates ligand dissociation pathways in a graph representation derived from clustering ligand trajectories in IFP space and plotting them with respect to RMSD from the initial bound position.*

 ### IV. __membrane_analysis_example.ipynb__

-Exploring behavior of a membrane-protein system in MD simulations.
-Membrane surface is supposed to be in the X/Y plane
+Exploring the behavior of a membrane-protein system in MD simulations.
+The membrane surface is assumed to be in the X/Y plane
 ![HSP90](/images/Membrane.png)
-*Illustratration of the analysis of the muscarinic reseptor M2 GPCR embedded in a mixed membrane with 50% of cholesterol*
+*Illustratration of the analysis of the muscarinic receptor M2 GPCR embedded in a mixed membrane with 50% cholesterol content*